Fundamental Limits of Prediction, Generalization, and Recursion: An Entropic-Innovations Perspective: Abstract

 \section{Abstract}

-In this paper, we examine the fundamental performance limitations of online machine learning, by viewing the online learning problem as a prediction problem with causal side information.
-Towards this end, we combine the entropic analysis from information theory and the innovations approach from prediction theory to derive generic lower bounds on the prediction errors as well as the conditions (in terms of, e.g., directed information) to achieve the bounds.
-It is seen in general that no specific restrictions have to be imposed on the learning algorithms or the distributions of the data points for the performance bounds to be valid.
-In addition, the cases of supervised learning, semi-supervised learning, as well as unsupervised learning can all be analyzed accordingly.
-We also investigate the implications of the results in analyzing the fundamental limits of generalization.
+In this paper, we examine the fundamental performance limits of prediction, with or without side information.
+More specifically, we derive generic lower bounds on the $\mathcal{L}_p$ norms of the prediction errors that are valid for any prediction algorithms and for any data distributions.
+Meanwhile, we combine the entropic analysis from information theory and the innovations approach from prediction/estimation theory to characterize the conditions (in terms of, e.g., directed information or mutual information) to achieve the bounds.
+We also investigate the implications of the results in analyzing the fundamental limits of generalization in fitting (learning) problems from the perspective of prediction with side information, as well as the fundamental limits of recursive algorithms by viewing them as generalized prediction problems.